Turn Your AncestryDNA Data into Medication Safety Insights

 This is not a proprietary algorithm.
 Every finding references specific guideline recommendations that you and your healthcare provider can verify independently.
 See our methodology for details.

 Upload your AncestryDNA raw data.
-See how your genetics affect medication metabolism — reports start at $39.
+See how your genetics affect medication metabolism.
+Free to start, with a one-time $59 Decode — lifetime access to all your results.

-Upload your data · View sample report · Compare testing options
+Get Started Free · See a sample · Compare testing options

 Limitations

 • AncestryDNA genotyping arrays cover fewer pharmacogenomic markers than 23andMe.
-Reports generated from AncestryDNA data may have moderate confidence depending on chip version.
+Results generated from AncestryDNA data may have moderate confidence depending on chip version.

 • Consumer genotyping arrays cannot detect gene deletions or duplications, which affect some CYP2D6 phenotype classifications.